Federal Skilled Workers Program (FSW)

-- Processing Times: The Processing Times differ starting with one Canadian Immigration Visa Office and the other
+- Processing Times: The processing times differ starting with one Canadian Immigration Visa Office to another.

-- Processing Fees: The Processing Fees can differ with exchange rates and are liable to change.
+- Processing Fees: The processing fees varies depending on each category and are liable to change.

-- Federal Skilled Worker Application Process: The application process is a detailed step by step process of how your application moves from the point you create an online profile in the express entry pool, to when you get the Invite to apply and subsequently when you get your PR.
+- Federal Skilled Worker Application Process: The application process is a detailed step by step process of how your application moves from the point you create an online profile in the express entry pool, to when you get the Invitation to Apply (ITA) and subsequently when you get your PR.
 Contact us to know more about this process.

 - Quebec Skilled Worker Immigration: If you plan to live in Montreal or another city in the Province of Quebec click here to know more about the Quebec Skilled worker immigration program.